 Keep in contact If mental health difficulties lead to sick leave, it is important for the employer to take smart action to prevent the absence from being longer than necessary.
-The most important thing of all is to keep in contact from the very beginning.
-Show that you still consider the employee to be a part of the group by continuing to invite them to conferences and social activities.
-Agree a time when you will next get speak or meet and proactively reach out if the employee does not make contact on their own initiative.
+Most important is to keep in contact from the very beginning.
+Show that you still consider the employee as a part of the group by continuing to invite them to conferences and activities.
+Agree a time when you next will speak or meet and proactively reach out if the employee does not make contact on their own initiative.

 Appropriate support Early action will facilitate a return to work.
-For milder episodes of depression or anxiety, your occupational health service or primary care provider can normally offer adequate support.
-Deeper states of depression and other symptoms of mental illness may require the involvement of specialised psychiatrists.
-For advice and an initial assessment on what help might be needed, you can get in touch with the rehabilitation coordinator at your occupational health service.
+For milder episodes of depression or anxiety, your occupational health service or primary care can normally offer adequate support.
+Deeper states of depression and other symptoms of mental illness may require specialised care.
+For advice and an assessment on what help might be needed, you can get in touch with a rehabilitation coordinator.